-At this stage, our domestic animals consist largely of our flock of 13 beautiful heritage breed hens, which include Barnevelder, Light Sussex, Dorking, Plymouth Rock, Silkie, Araucana and a few mixed breeds out of my favourite (now deceased) Silver Spangled Hamburg rooster, Dirk.
+Our domestic animals consist largely of our ever-changing flock of beautiful heritage breed hens, which include Barnevelder, Light Sussex, Dorking, Silkie, Australorp, Araucana and a few mongrels from my favourite (now deceased) Silver Spangled Hamburg rooster, Dirk.

 Of course, my dear old Labrador, Zen, is a permanent fixture around the place as are the mob of kangaroos that live in the bush reserve next door.
 The wow factor that international visitors feel when they see kangaroos so up close and personal is not how I would describe my feeling when they use my vegetable garden as their own private salad bar, along with the rabbits and bandicoots that scurry through the undergrowth.

 I would love to add bees to the menagerie sometime soon and I lust after a Flow Hive.
-But unfortunately, it’s not high enough on the financial priority list at the moment.
+On a bigger property, a miniature pig might also make an appearance.